 - A viral photo shows Australia smoldering like a piece of charcoal about to ignite.

 - The composite image shows all fires over an entire month, which is not the same as all fires raging at the same time.

 - That's not to say the devastation isn't real, and growing–as proven by another map.

-This is what the world will be like if we do not act on climate change.
+Third on the Big Think 2019 countdown reveals this is what the world will be like if we do not act on climate change.

-- The best-case scenario of climate change is that world gets just 2°C hotter, which scientists call the "threshold of catastrophe".
+- The third most popular video of 2019 presents a frightening truth: The best-case scenario of climate change is that world gets just 2°C hotter, which scientists call the "threshold of catastrophe".